 Housing costs in Copiague are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

 Copiague is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Copiague is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Copiague who work in office and administrative support (14.77%), sales jobs (11.30%), and maintenance occupations (6.22%).
+There are especially a lot of people living in Copiague who work in sales jobs (12.88%), office and administrative support (12.44%), and food service (7.20%).

 Copiague is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Copiague is a very ethnically-diverse town.
+Copiague is an extremely ethnically-diverse town.
 The people who call Copiague home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Copiague residents report their race to be White, followed by Black or African-American.
 Copiague also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 32.48% of the town’s residents.
+People of Hispanic or Latino origin account for 35.67% of the town’s residents.
 Important ancestries of people in Copiague include Irish, German, Polish, and English.

 The most common language spoken in Copiague is English.
 Other important languages spoken here include Spanish and Polish.